A few years ago, Dorian and I lived in Palm Springs, and we liked to go to a particular coffeehouse downtown.

-But in spite of so many people parading, I couldn’t help but notice an older lady seated about five feet away from me with her little dog, which was a Maltese or something, and it was all fluffy and white and cute, as those little dogs are, but that’s not why I noticed it.
+But, in spite of so many people parading, I couldn’t help but notice an older lady seated about five feet away from me with her little dog, which was a Maltese or something.
+It was all fluffy and white and cute, as those little dogs are, but that’s not why I noticed it.

 I noticed it because she had it all dressed up.
 It wasn’t all foo-foo like, with a sweater and stuff like that which would have just been animal cruelty in that heat, but instead, she had… are you ready for this?

 No kidding, sit down…

 She had a tiny little saddle on it.

 And seated on the tiny little saddle was a tiny little Mexican, wearing a tiny sombrero.

 The fluffy white dog was wearing a matching sombrero, and — I’m not kidding here — sunglasses.
 Yeah.
 They were strapped around the dog’s head, and the little shit made absolutely no effort to pull off the shades, sombrero, saddle or the tiny Mexican, who I think was made out of a stuffed brown sock with dinky black buttons for eyes and a handlebar mustache that had been applied with black permanent marker.

 This was easily the most profoundly racist little puppy I’d ever seen.